Click Here for Our Recommended Antivirus for Your Device

 These rocks are later exposed when there is volcanic eruption or erosion.
 Many plutonic rocks are formed in the cooling process, which takes more than thousands of years.

-Plutonic rocks are usually tightly packed or coarse-grained that are in medium size with a dark grey texture and color distinguishing from volcanic rocks which are outside in the earth’s surface.
+Plutonic rocks are tightly packed or coarse-grained in medium size with a dark grey texture and color, distinguishing them from volcanic rocks outside the earth’s surface.

-The plutonic rocks are the most common type of rocks found on Earth due to their formation contents and livelihood under the roots of many mountain ranges.
-They are formed on the mixture of various minerals found naturally on earth’s depth.
+Plutonic rocks are the most common type of rocks found on Earth due to their formation contents and livelihood under the roots of many mountain ranges.
+They are formed from the mixture of various minerals found naturally at the earth’s depth.

 plutonic rocks